101-04 Managing Financial Risk in Stock Investing

 During boom times, property and stocks outperform metals and bonds.
 It can serve you well to allocate a proportion of your investments into different asset classes based on time and risk profile.

-Your goal in investing can often be determined by the spread of risk as you diversify your investment pot.
+The spread of risk can often determine your goal as you diversify your investment pot.